 A leasehold extension is a routine event in the life cycle of a UK leasehold flat.
-The lease has fewer than 80 years remaining, mortgage finance becomes harder, sale becomes harder, and the leaseholder either negotiates a voluntary extension with the freeholder or invokes the statutory rights under the Leasehold Reform, Housing and Urban Development Act 1993 (now amended by the Leasehold and Freehold Reform Act 2024).
+The lease has fewer than 80 years remaining, mortgage finance becomes harder, sale becomes harder, and the leaseholder either negotiates a voluntary extension with the freeholder or invokes the statutory rights under the Leasehold Reform, Housing and Urban Development Act 1993 (with amendments legislated by the Leasehold and Freehold Reform Act 2024, only partly in force).
 What is less routine is the SDLT consequence: the extension is a chargeable land transaction, and a buy-to-let landlord can be surprised by an SDLT bill above the £40,000 threshold where the 5% additional dwellings surcharge bites.

 This page sets out how SDLT applies to a lease extension, why it is structurally much smaller than the SDLT on a fresh purchase of the same flat, how the 2024 reforms change the statutory premium formula, and a worked comparison of the two paths.
 For leaseholders contemplating whether to extend now or sell and let the new buyer extend, the SDLT calculation is one (among several) inputs to the decision.